progress/Spark-Toolkit/README.md

 ## Requirements

-**OpenEdge 11.7.3** or later is highly recommended, with the most current toolkit release compiled on this version and utilizing several product improvements available.
+**OpenEdge 11.7.3** or later is required, with the most current toolkit release compiled on version 11.7.3 and utilizing several product improvements available.
 Some features appearing since the 4.3.0 release utilize code available in the (forthcoming) 11.7.4 release, but are also provided here in a Procedure Library (PL) bundled for easy inclusion in your PROPATH.
 Please observe the steps and related notes in the Project Usage section carefully.

-**Regression Note:** While the toolkit is *technically* compatible with OE 11.6.3, it must be re-compiled on that version due to changes in ABL library dependencies in OpenEdge.
-For maximum compatibility and support, use of 11.7 is still preferred if possible.

 ### Supporting Tools